-a) In our opinion and according to the information and explanations given to us, the Company has not raised moneys by way of initial public offer or further public offer (including debt instrument) during the current financial year.
-Accordingly clause b) The company has not made any preferential allotment/private placement of shares or fully or partly convertible debentures during the year.
+- a) In our opinion and according to the information and explanations given to us, the Company has not raised moneyby way of initial public offer or further public offer (including debt instrument) during the current financial year.
+Accordingly clause 3(x)(a) of the Order is not applicable. - b) The company has not made any preferential allotment/private placement of shares or fully or partly convertible debentures during the year.
 Accordingly clause 3(x)(b) of the Order is not applicable.